-In addition to the resources noted below, please be sure to consult the Archival Collections Portal to find even more collections held at the University Archives and the various other Columbia University archival repositories.
+The Columbia University Archives preserves the institutional memory of Columbia University from its founding in 1754 to the present day.
+Among its holdings are non-current official University records, publications, master’s essays, photographs, scrapbooks, artifacts and a variety of other materials related to student life, faculty and alumni.
+In addition to the popular resources noted below, please be sure to consult the Archival Collections Portal to find even more collections held at the University Archives and the various other Columbia University archival repositories.

 Buildings & Grounds Collection

-Compiled over the years by University Archives staff, this collection contains materials relating to Columbia University’s buildings and grounds on the three sites that have served as the University's main campus (Park Place, 49th Street & Madison Avenue and Morningside Heights) as well as other real estate used by the University, such as the Medical Center at 168th Street, Lamont-Doherty Earth Observatory in the Palisades, NY, and Baker Field in upper Manhattan.
-It contains floor plans and correspondence relating to the construction and maintenance of buildings, as well as information about Columbia University’s grounds: gates, walkways, outdoor sculpture, and landscaping.
+Compiled over the years by University Archives staff, the Building and Grounds Collection contains materials relating to Columbia University’s buildings and grounds on the three sites that have served as the University's main campus (Park Place, 49th Street & Madison Avenue and Morningside Heights) as well as other real estate used by the University, such as the Medical Center at 168th Street, Lamont-Doherty Earth Observatory in the Palisades, NY, and Baker Field in Upper Manhattan.
+It contains floor plans and correspondence related to the construction and maintenance of buildings, as well as information about Columbia University’s grounds: gates, walkways, outdoor sculpture, and landscaping.
 The collection includes maps, press clippings, images, and administrative reports - all of which are useful if you are trying to trace the history of a particular building, campus or campus feature.
 The bulk of the material consists of specific files of information for buildings on the Morningside Heights campus.
 Please consult the Historical Photograph Collection if you are looking for buildings and grounds photographs.